Skip to Content

-Fruit of Poisonous Tree Doctrine
+Fruit Of Poisonous Tree Doctrine

 The Fruit of the Poisonous Tree doctrine (also known as the Derivative Evidence Doctrine) is a rule in criminal law that makes evidence that was derived from an illegal search, arrest or interrogation inadmissible.
 In other words, the evidence (the “fruit”) was tainted due to it coming from the illegal search and seizure (the “poisonous tree”).
 Under this doctrine, not only must illegally obtained evidence be excluded, but also all evidence obtained or derived from exploitation of that evidence.
 The courts deem such evidence tainted fruit of the poisonous tree.
 The origin of this doctrine is found in the landmark Supreme Court case, Wong Sun v.
 United States, 371 U.S. 471 (1963).